open-telemetry/opentelemetry-python/README.md

 ## Installation

 This repository includes multiple installable packages.
-The `opentelemetry-api` package includes abstract classes that comprise the OpenTelemetry API following [the specification](https://github.com/open-telemetry/opentelemetry-specification).
+The `opentelemetry-api` package includes abstract classes and no-op implementations that comprise the OpenTelemetry API following [the specification](https://github.com/open-telemetry/opentelemetry-specification).
 The `opentelemetry-sdk` package is the reference implementation of the API.